Kungbib/oa-tu/README.md

 Data tillgängliggörs dels som csv-filer, dels sammanställt i en Excel-fil.
 Tidigare års filer återfinns i mappen arkiv.
 I Excel-filen är samtliga redovisade år sammanställda i en tidsserie.

+# Costs of scholarly publishing
+Data are made available from the reporting of the National Library of Sweden’s assignment to present the total expenditure for scholarly publishing at Swedish higher education institutions.

+Read more about the assignment, the principles and starting points for the reporting, view the latest charts, and find links to the reports on [kb.se](https://www.kb.se/for-bibliotekssektorn/eng/open-science/open-access/costs-of-scholarly-publishing.html).